Windows 12: Everything You Need to Know

 Loading...

 You might also want to consider speculation about the potential arrival of Windows 12.
-However, new intel suggests that it probably won't arrive this year.
+However, new intelligence suggests that it probably won't arrive this year.
 Microsoft hinted at Windows 12 during CES.
-However, 2025 seems to be the time to " refresh Windows 11."
+However, 2025 seems to be the time to "refresh Windows 11".
 This makes it less likely that Windows 12 will arrive soon.
 Microsoft's historic release schedule (five years between Windows 10 and 11) may push Windows 12 back to 2027.

 The "Germanium" platform for Windows 11 24H2 Update focuses on AI-centric features in Copilot+ PCs.
 This move could mark a turning point for hardware that uses neural processing units in Windows 12, whenever it arrives.